RahimeHodzha/Movin-Services-Website/README.md

 - **Carousel:** Image slider with indicators and navigation controls.
 - **Footer:** A multi-column footer with links to different sections of the website.

-## Screenshots

-Include a screenshot of the website if necessary.

 ## Getting Started

 To view or modify this project on your local machine, follow the steps below: